OrbitalBliss/HOME_DEPOT_7D2D_MOD/README.md

 - Added Brass harvest from Brass Table Lamp (deskLampLight).
 - Added Brass Doorknob drop from destroying House doors with brass handles.

+- Then patched a couple times with the help of and XelaNull and branjos to keep it afloat for A18 and A19.